Automatic Discovery and Description of Human Planning Strategies: Evaluating our method for discovering human planning strategies

-The runtime of our method, that is the number of days for which the code ran, was 45 days.
+\paragraph{Quantitative comparison against the manual method} Generally, our method outputted 5 strategies that cover $51\%$ of the ground truth planning operations and describe them almost 3 times better than chance.
+In the case of the manual inspection performed by \citet{jain2021computational}, the results were higher, and the average improvement was almost 4 times as high as than the random method across 79 strategies.
+It has to be noted however, that our method analyzed only up to 20 clusters (thus strategies) contrary to \citet{jain2021computational}.
+Hence, the strategies discovered through our method were more coarse.
+Despite that limitation, our method managed to achieve a good accuracy score of 67\%, all within mere 20 days, which included problem analysis and DSL creation (around 2 weeks), running the code (around 5 days), and analyzing the results (around 1 day).
 In contrast, it took \citeauthor{jain2021computational} (\citeyear{jain2021computational}) about 120 days to finish their manual analysis.
-This means that our method could have accelerated the process of strategy discovery by 75 days compared to manual inspection.
-That suggests that our method can be used to speed-up research on the strategies of human planning and decision-making.
+This means that our method could have accelerated the process of strategy discovery by over 3 months -- 100 days -- compared to manual inspection.
+Jointly, these results suggest that our method can be used to speed-up research on the strategies of human planning and decision-making.
+A more detailed summary of the comparison between the performance of our automated strategy discovery and description method with the manual approach by \citet{jain2021computational} can be found in Table~\ref{tab:comp}.